Aireys Inlet: Literature and media

 At low tide it is possible to walk (or scramble) around all these rocks and beaches, making it possible to walk along the beach, all the way from Eastern View - the historical start of the Great Ocean Road, all the way to Anglesea.

+Much like Anglesea, Aireys Inlet is served by Surf Coast Times, a local newspaper for the Surf Coast published weekly on Fridays.
+Television services are received via a translator in Anglesea, carrying the Melbourne channels, although TV coverage from the translator is very low.
+Radio services are received on AM and FM from Melbourne and Geelong.

 1983 Ash Wednesday bushfires

 Aireys Inlet was devastated by the infamous 1983 Ash Wednesday bushfires in which a large number of houses were burnt down.
 However, after a brief lull, interest in the area resumed and has been steadily climbing since.
 Properties, especially those with an ocean view, are becoming increasingly sought after, some going for greater than A$1 million.

 Heritage listed sites

 Aireys Inlet has a number of heritage listed sites, including: